Love Island Australia is back for a second season and we cannot wait for more drama and single hotties looking for love.

 On the way to the dates, they're kept in separate cars so they couldn't have unfilmed conversations—saving the drama for the screens.

-"I don't know if you know but production are very strict; we couldn't even get a f—ing pregnancy test if we wanted!"
-Erin admitted to Now To Love.
+"I don't know if you know but production are very strict; we couldn't even get a f—ing pregnancy test if we wanted!" season one's Erin admitted to Now To Love.

 "You couldn't leave," Eden agreed.